ZX80 character set: Printable characters

 The character set has 64 unique glyphs present at code points 0–63.
 With the most significant bit set the character is generated in inverse video; corresponding to code points 128–191.
 These 128 values are the only displayable ones allowed in the video memory (known as the display file).
 The remaining code points (64–127 and 192–255) are used as control characters or Sinclair BASIC keywords, while some are unused.

-The small effective range of only 64 unique glyphs precludes support for Latin lower case letters, and many symbols used widely in computing such as the exclamation point or the at sign.
+The small effective range of only 64 unique glyphs has led to the exclusion of many characters, including Latin lower case letters and symbols used widely in computing such as the exclamation mark and the at sign.

 There are 11 block graphics characters, counting code point 0 which also doubles as space.
 Together with the 11 inverse video versions these 22 code points provide every combination of the character cell divided into 2×2 black-and-white block pixels for low-resolution 64×48 pixel graphics, or into 1×2 black, white or dithered gray wide block pixels for a 32×48 resolution.
 The 2×2 versions of these are also present in the Block Elements Unicode block.

-Code point 1 is the double-quote (") character when used in the display file, but uniquely to the ZX80 it is used internally as the string terminator character so the BASIC function CHR$(1) returns a null string; CHR$(212) translates to the printable " character.
+Code point 1 is the double-quote " character when used in the display file, but uniquely to the ZX80 it is used internally as the string terminator character so the BASIC function CHR$(1) returns a null string; CHR$(212) translates to the printable " character.